kamui/retriable/README.md

 ### Examples

 `Retriable.retriable` accepts custom arguments.
-This example will only retry on a `Timeout::Error`, retry 3 times and sleep for a full second before each attempt.
+This example will only retry on a `Timeout::Error`, retry 3 times and sleep for a full second before each try.

 ```ruby
 Retriable.retriable on: Timeout::Error, tries: 3, base_interval: 1 do